-The Voracians were incredibly deadly.
-Their brains were mostly robotic, but organic subsystems were added – the lobes were added to provide extra storage and intuitive processing controlled by the main positronics.
-Native Vorellan intelligence and will apparently transcended the brain and was in their whole being, so other organic parts were introduced, mostly at random and based on what was available.
-Some Voracians had a few organic limbs or organs, while others were essentially metal brains in an organic body, to the point that They still needed to eat and sleep, even though the very thought of that disgusted them.
+Voracians’ brains were mostly robotic, but organic subsystems were added; the lobes were added for extra storage and intuitive processing was controlled by the main positronics.
+Native Vorellan intelligence and will apparently transcended the brain and was in their whole being.
+Other organic parts were introduced, mostly at random and based on what was available.
+Some Voracians had a few organic limbs, while others were just metal brains in an organic body.
+Those often needed to eat and sleep, even though the very thought of that disgusted them.

 Attempting to find out what computers were used by I2 to let him analyse the CD’s files, Harry smuggled The Doctor into the building, where he discovered that aliens were present.
 Sarah attempted to infiltrate I2 herself, but her attempt was seen through and she was given a pen with a tracking device in it.
 Fortunately it didn’t interfere with the operations of MI5 and the Doctor and the truth was uncovered, but it was too late – Voractyll was on the Internet.
 However, The Doctor managed to track down a second version of Voractyll, which he was able to convince of the value of humanity; the two were arguing over the superiority of logic, and if The Doctor turned Voractyll off and then restarted it, it would use the same argument while The Doctor would try another tactic.
-Convinced of the value of humanity, The Doctor’s Voractyll battled and defeated the Voracians one, and then repaired all the damage its predecessor had done, The Doctor finally releasing it onto the Voracian ship where its reprogramming of the Voracian computers caused them to crash as they were completely incapable of accepting organic input.
-Although the alien technology was destroyed, all relevant parties were unaware that Sarah’s company pen was still intact, and the Sarah of that era had kept it as a souvenir… (System Shock)
+Convinced of the value of humanity, The Doctor’s Voractyll battled and defeated the Voracian’s one, and then repaired all the damage it had done before destroying itself.
+The Doctor arranged for all of I2’s alien technology to be destroyed, but there was one small problem; Sarah’s company pen was still intact, and the Sarah of that era had kept it as a souvenir… (System Shock)